artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 ### License Selection

 I covered this in [Licensing for OSS](/blog/2015/12/10/License-and-You/).
 If you want the TL:DR for Apps on app stores, jump to "Viral".

-We use MIT everywhere.
-It's worked out so far.
+We use the [MIT license](https://en.wikipedia.org/wiki/MIT_License) on all Open Source projects.
+It's worked out so far for us, because as a platform each individual component can exist standalone.
+Having a fork of all our projects does not make you a competitor to us.

 ### I have code that _has_ to stay hidden